Peruzal/xamarin-forms-guide/docs/ui-styles.md

 ## Implicit Styles

 Implicit styles do not specify a key when they are defined.
-The style will be automatically be applied to all controls of the specified `TargetType`.
+The style will be applied automatically to all controls of the specified `TargetType`.

 We can change the above style and just remove the `Targettype` to make it an implicit style  as follows :